Market Cap: kr555.6M

 GOMspace yearly revenue, income (pre-tax), cash balances and debt (debt plotted negatively) (SEK, millions)

 Drachmann wrote in his 2024 Q1 summary that the last unprofitable project he inherited is the ESA Hera asteroid Juventas CubeSat mission.
 Its negative impact on GOMspace’s earnings will diminish by the end of 2024.
-So investors will soon see if elimination of this final unprofitable contract enables GOMspace turning cash flow positive in 2H 2024 as targeted.
+The elimination of this final unprofitable contract likely contributed to GOMspace reaching cashflow positive in 2H 2024 as targeted.

 GOMspace revenue by region (SEK, millions)

 Earlier in GOMspace’s history, regional revenue was more evenly distributed.
 Now Europe dominates sales.
-The Indonesian contract here appears out of nowhere.
+The Indonesian contract in this context appears out of nowhere.
 This suggests GOMspace is reaching and competing in markets with little current presence.
-Significantly, US sales – the world’s largest satellite market – made up 16% in 2020 but slid to 7% in 2023.
-However low US sales likely should be viewed positively.
-GOMspace winning future US deals provides realistic opportunity for future revenue growth.
-However export control rules likely prohibit certain U.S. payloads from shipping to Denmark for satellite integration.
-New partnership with SAIC (U.S. government contractor) appears to alleviate this issue providing for US assembly of GOMspace satellites.
-This shows GOMspace is still seriously eying the U.S. market even though sales have slipped there.
+Significantly, US sales – the world’s largest satellite market – made up 16% in 2020 but slid to 7% in 2024.
+Low US sales arguably could be viewed positively.
+GOMspace winning future US deals provides realistic growth opportunity (because their sales currently are so low there).
+Export control rules prohibit certain U.S. payloads from shipping to Denmark for satellite integration.
+So GOMspace partnered with SAIC (U.S. government contractor) apparently to alleviate this issue.
+Under this partnership, GOMspace provides satellites “kits” to SAIC and SAIC assembles satellites and payloads in the US.
+This has not resulted in big revenue gains.
+But it shows GOMspace is still seriously eying the U.S. market.

 GOMspace average number of employees (plotted right) and revenue per employee (plotted left, SEK, thousands)